arachnetech/homebridge-mqttthing/README.md

     {
         "getName": 	        "<topic to get the name>"
     },
-    "integerValue": "true to use 1|0 instead of true|false default onValue and offValue", "onValue": "<value representing on (optional)>",
+    "integerValue": "true to use 1|0 instead of true|false for onValue and offValue (optional)", "onValue": "<value representing on (optional)>",
     "offValue": "<value representing off (optional)>" }
 ```

-Boolean types like on/off use  true/false unless `integerValue: true` is configured, in which case they default to 1/0.
-Alternatively, specific values can be configured using `onValue` and `offValue`.
-Integer and string types are not affected by these settings.
+Homekit Boolean types like on/off use strings "true" and "false" in MQTT messages unless `integerValue: true` is configured, in which case they use to "1" and "0".
+Alternatively, specific values can be configured using `onValue` and `offValue` (in which case `integerValue` is ignored).
+Other Homekit types (integer, string, etc.) are not affected by these settings.

 # Supported Accessories